When you use our services, we use information about you and your health so that we are able to give you the best possible care.

 Using your information

 We use your information to provide you with healthcare and to support the administration of the trust.
-The trust may also need to process your information in order to:
+We may also need to process your information in order to:

 - Inform other staff (if appropriate) involved in your healthcare, eg, your GP or social services